 A beautiful soundtrack of banging Taiko drums and woodwind instruments accompany the stunning visuals, helping to create the Japanese atmosphere that this game so requires.
 Sound effects, just like the rest of the game, are minimal and restricted to the sound of jumping, striking and deploying power ups, perfect as you definitely need your concentration at times!

 We have been playing the game for the past few days and it has been a great hit with all of the family.
 It is refreshing to come across a game like this that appears so basic, neat and tidy but yet holds the appeal of all that play it.
 The game is brilliant when playing against human opponents but I would say that although there are AI bots that can fill the gaps if you so desire, it would be great to be able to alter their difficulty as currently, they are pretty easy to defeat.

 If playing against the family was anything to go by then playing online is going to be great fun!
 Everyone will play differently, have their own approaches to the various maps and how best to use stealth and powerups, I seriously can’t wait for the servers to go live.

-I give Black & White Bushido the Golden Thumb Culture award!
+I give Black & White Bushido the Gold Thumb Culture award!